ScholzVolkmer/django-twoscoops-project/README.rst

 - `python <project_name>/manage.py runserver 0.0.0.0:8000`

 From host check normal `127.0.0.1:8000`.
-Should show basic template (static files still does not work :()
+Should show basic template (static files still does not work :() **Note** that by default this command is already executed under supervisor

 Related projects and docs
 ================